 Whether you have two clients or 200, it is important to first create a brand for your business.
 Brand awareness is so extremely valuable to getting your business some recognition and remembrance.
 FitSW actually provides trainers with the option of creating a custom app with their own logo.
 This gives trainers the ability to tailor the software around their branding needs.
 Making a brand ubiquitous with a consistent presentation is proven to increase revenue by 33%.

 Once a brand is established, it then becomes shareable and can be used for advertising.
 There are many free tools, like Canva, that help in developing a brand and logo to place on different materials like flyers, brochures, stickers, t-shirts, etc. Canva has hundreds of free templates to help design anything from logos to social media posts.
 The company even updated its template range to include Zoom virtual backgrounds in light of quarantine restrictions.
+Another such tool is Wepik, which lets you create flyers and brochures from scratch or use their templates.
+You can edit your work by adding images, text, shapes and more to make it look professional.
 Creating these materials can be as cheap or as expensive as you would like.
 Generally, the internet provides an abundance of different websites where you can design and produce custom gear for your business.

 Make sure to include social media handles or website addresses on gear, so people can easily find more information on your business.
 With that being said, make sure all social media handles are all relatively similar and easy to remember.